tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 [[OPEN ISSUE: This design requires formal analysis.]]

-- This is intended to have roughly equivalent security properties to current TLS 1.3, except for the points raised in the introduction.
+This is intended to have roughly equivalent security properties to current TLS 1.3, except for the points raised in the introduction.

-- There are open questions about how much key mixing we want to do, especially with respect to client authentication.
+Open questions:

-- I'm not sure I like the double extract of SS.
-I've looked it over and the SS-Base-Key and the HKDF-Extract to make the MS should be independent, but I'd like to give it another look-over to see if there is a cleaner way to do it.
+- Should semi-static key shares be mixed into the key schedule for client authentication?

 # IANA Considerations